mufkuw/m-paperless/docs/usage.md

 !!! important

-    Note that rotation and deleting pages alter the Paperless-ngx _original_ file, which would, for example, invalidate a digital signature.
+    Note that rotation and deleting pages alter the M-Paperless _original_ file, which would, for example, invalidate a digital signature.

 ## Document History

-As of version 2.7, Paperless-ngx automatically records all changes to a document and records this in an audit log.
+As of version 2.7, M-Paperless automatically records all changes to a document and records this in an audit log.
 The feature requires [`PAPERLESS_AUDIT_LOG_ENABLED`](configuration.md#PAPERLESS_AUDIT_LOG_ENABLED) be enabled, which it is by default as of version 2.7.
 Changes to documents are visible under the "History" tab.
 Note that certain changes such as those made by workflows, record the 'actor' as "System".